rockset/rockset-js/packages/cli/README.md

   $ rockset local:download

 OPTIONS
-  -h, --help                                                                            show CLI help -t, --tag=
-          Specify a value to download all Query Lambda versions tagged with this tag.
+  -h, --help                                                                              show CLI help -t, --tag=Specify a value to download all Query Lambda versions tagged with this tag.
           Query Lambdas that do not have a version with this tag name will be skipped.

   -y, --yes                                                                               Bypass the safety checks, and
                                                                                           automatically engage in
                                                                                           dangerous actions.

 DESCRIPTION
   Download Query Lambda entities from Rockset to your local project.